 Fortunately, there is good news.
 Simple water filters and water filtration help protect your family and provide safe drinking water.

 Water Filtration Basics

 For reference, water filtration refers to any system or process that removes particles and/or pollutants from water.
 For example, water filters remove impurities in the water.
 Often, the impurities may be a result of hard water.
 However, impurities may be due to other conditions as well.

 Therefore, there are various types of water filters, which are used for different reasons, such as providing:

 - clean drinking water.

 - safe pond or swimming pool water.

-Technically, water filtration encompases anything that removes particles, sediment, bacteria or simple removes the taste of chlorine.
-If it has a filter of any type, it’s a filtration system.
+Technically, water filtration encompasses anything that removes particles, sediment, bacteria or simple removes the taste of chlorine.
+As a result, if it has a filter of any type, it’s a filtration system.